 Many exchanges proactively delist privacy tokens to reduce compliance risk and maintain banking relationships.
 Banks and payment processors pressure exchanges to avoid assets that could facilitate money laundering or tax evasion.
 This happens even when privacy coins aren’t technically illegal.

-Privacy remains one of crypto’s most important philosophical and technological use cases in May 2026 — but the sector is evolving rapidly.
+Privacy remains one of crypto’s most important philosophical and technological use cases; but the sector is evolving rapidly.

-As crypto increasingly intersects with AI, institutional finance, and global regulation, privacy infrastructure may become even more important — not less.
+As crypto increasingly intersects with AI, institutional finance, and global regulation, privacy infrastructure may become even more important.

 Download Mudrex to buy privacy tokens with INR securely, avoid unreliable listings, and invest through a platform built specifically for Indian crypto investors.